VHP4Safety/vhp4safety-docs-MkDocs/Tutorials/bridgedb/gene_identifier_mapping.rst

 In the above command, ``H`` indicates a query, whereas ``MECP2`` is the HGNC symbol.
-The HGNC symbol can be replaced with another symbol of interest depending on the user’s needs. **Where can we find a list of HGNC symbols that can be used in BridgeDb?**
+The HGNC symbol can be replaced with another symbol of interest depending on the user’s needs (please see BridgeDb’s `system codes page <https://www.bridgedb.org/pages/system-codes.html>`__ to see how other databases are coded).

 Making the Query
 ================